Street fighting begins in Kyiv; people urged to seek shelter | Law-Order

 Russian troops stormed toward Ukraine's capital Saturday, and street fighting broke out as city officials urged residents to take shelter.
 The country's president refused an American offer to evacuate, insisting that he would stay.
 "The fight is here," he said.

 As dawn broke in Kyiv, it was not immediately clear how far the soldiers had advanced.
-Skirmishes reported on the edge of the city suggested that small Russian units were probing Ukrainian defenses to clear a path for the main forces.
+Ukrainian officials reported some success in fending off assaults, but fighting persisted near the capital.
+Skirmishes reported on the edge of the city suggested that small Russian units were probing Ukrainian defences to clear a path for the main forces.

 The Kremlin accepted Kyiv's offer to hold talks, but it appeared to be an effort to squeeze concessions out of the embattled Zelenskyy instead of a gesture toward a diplomatic solution.

-The Russian military continued its advance, laying claim Friday to the southern Ukraine city of Melitopol.
-Still, it was unclear in the fog of war how much of Ukraine is still under Ukrainian control and how much or little Russian forces have seized.
+The Russian military on Friday laid claim to the southern Ukraine city of Melitopol.
+Still, it was unclear in the fog of war how much of Ukraine was still under Ukrainian control and how much Russian forces have seized.

-As fighting persisted, Ukraine's military reported shooting down an II-76 Russian transport plane carrying paratroopers near Vasylkiv, a city 25 miles (40 kilometers) south of Kyiv, an account confirmed by a senior American intelligence official.
-It was unclear how many were on board.
-Transport planes can carry up to 125 paratroopers.

-A second Russian military transport plane was shot down near Bila Tserkva, 50 miles (85 kilometers) south of Kyiv, according to two American officials with direct knowledge of conditions on the ground in Ukraine.

-The U.S. and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies, threatening to further hit ordinary households.
-U.N. officials said millions could flee Ukraine.
-Sports leagues moved to punish Russia and even the popular Eurovision song contest banned it from the May finals in Italy.
+The US and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world's economy and energy supplies.
+UN officials said millions could flee Ukraine.
+Sports leagues moved to punish Russia, and even the popular Eurovision song contest banned it from the May finals in Italy.

-Through it all, Russia remained unbowed, vetoing a U.N.
-Security Council resolution demanding that it stop attacking Ukraine and withdraw troops immediately.
-The veto was expected, but the U.S. and its supporters argued that the effort would highlight Moscow's international isolation.
-The 11-1 vote, with China, India and the United Arab Emirates abstaining, showed significant but not total opposition to Russia's invasion of its smaller, militarily weaker neighbor.
+The 11-1 vote, with China, India and the United Arab Emirates abstaining, showed significant opposition to Russia's invasion of its smaller, militarily weaker neighbour.

-U.N. officials reported 25 civilian deaths, mostly from shelling and airstrikes, and said that 100,000 people were believed to have left their homes.
-They estimate that up to 4 million could flee if the fighting escalates.

-Zelenskyy tweeted that he and U.S. President Joe Biden spoke by phone and discussed "strengthening sanctions, concrete defense assistance and an antiwar coalition.''
-Late Friday, Biden signed a memo authorizing up to $350 million in additional security assistance to Ukraine, bringing the total security assistance approved for Ukraine to $1 billion over the past year.
-It was not immediately clear how quickly the aid would flow.
+Late Friday, US President Joe Biden signed a memo authorising up to $350 million in additional security assistance to Ukraine, bringing the total security aid approved for Ukraine to $1 billion over the past year.
+It was not clear how quickly the aid would flow.

-The assault was anticipated for weeks by the U.S. and Western allies and denied to be in the works just as long by Putin.
-He argued the West left him with no other choice by refusing to negotiate Russia's security demands.
+The assault was anticipated for weeks by the US and Western allies and denied to be in the works just as long by Putin.
+He argued that the West left him with no other choice by refusing to negotiate Russia's security demands.

-In a window into how the increasingly isolated Putin views Ukraine and its leadership, he urged Ukraine's military to surrender, saying: "We would find it easier to agree with you than with that gang of drug addicts and neo-Nazis who have holed up in Kyiv and have taken the entire Ukrainian people hostage."
-Playing on Russian nostalgia for World War II heroism, the Kremlin equates members of Ukrainian right-wing groups with neo-Nazis.
-Zelenskyy, who is Jewish, angrily dismisses those claims.

-Ukrainians abruptly adjusted to life under fire, after Russian forces invaded the country from three sides as they massed an estimated 150,000 troops nearby.
+Russian forces invaded the country from three sides after amassing an estimated 150,000 troops nearby.

 Residents of a Kyiv apartment building woke to screaming, smoke and flying dust.
 What the mayor identified as Russian shelling tore off part of the building and ignited a fire.